Scripture Union's Whistleblowing policy (April 2022) is as follows…

 Protecting the individual raising the concern

-If an individual raises a concern which they believe to be true, Scripture Union will take appropriate action to protect the individual from any harassment, victimisation or bullying.
+If an individual raises a concern which they believe to be true or which they reasonably believe is something that requires investigation, Scripture Union will take appropriate action to protect the individual from any harassment, victimisation or bullying.
 Employees or volunteers who raise a genuine concern under this policy will not be at risk of losing their job/volunteer role, nor will it influence any unrelated disciplinary action or, in the case of employees, redundancy procedures.

 The matter will be treated confidentially if the individual requests it and their name or position will not be revealed without their permission unless Scripture Union has to do so by law.